AhemOne/Demo/README.md

 - [Rational](Rational/README.md): A rational number library.

 - [LamboCoins](https://github.com/AhemOne/LamboCoins): A project exploring Ethereum and blockchain technology I was working on with a friend as a proof of concept (Not C++).

+- [timercounter](timercounter/README.md): A project exploring hardware manipulation on the ATMega series microcontrollers.